-Bargoed Natural Burials is a business owned and managed by Keith Hall with assistance from his mother, Sally Hall.
-The burial site is at Allt-y-Garreg woodland and is part of the family farm, some 180 acres of land which has been managed mainly for wildlife for nearly thirty years.
-The creation of a natural burial site was considered to be an appropriate way of helping to safeguard the land for wildlife habitat for the future, as well as following on with their ethos of helping to protect nature and the environment.
+Bargoed Natural Burials was set up in 2020 by Keith Hall and his mother Sally Hall.
+The burial site is situated at Allt-y-Garreg nature reserve and is part of the family farm.
+The farm itself is 180 acres of land which has been managed mainly for wildlife for nearly thirty years.
+The creation of a natural burial site in the nature reserve was considered to be an appropriate way of helping to safeguard the land for wildlife habitat in the future, as well as following on with our ethos of helping to protect nature and the environment.

 List of species

 A list of species we have seen on the site can be found here.
 If you visit and see anything that is not on the list please do let us know.